 You deserve to get exactly what you want from this experience—both in the final result and in the process itself.
 The first step you should take is defining your goals; they’ll be a major deciding factor when you choose to build or buy.

-For people with the “build” mindset, though there is time and effort required throughout the process, building their home is fun.
+Though building a home requires both time and effort, for people who enjoy this type of project, it can be a lot of fun.
 The obvious attraction to building a home is customization.
 Many people who choose to build would like to create a home that compliments their lifestyle and incorporates as many of their wish list items as possible.
 Whether your wish list includes efficiency, sustainability, layout, or low-maintenance features, building a new home allows you to get what you want.

 Conversely, for others, the process may not be as enjoyable.
 At Sterling Homes, we strive to provide the easiest, most stress-free home building experience possible.
 Yet, for some people, being involved in all of the decisions it takes to build their new home is not a goal.
 They would rather purchase a move-in ready home that meets their needs.